SergeMerzliakov/installmation/README.md

 These installers are created by Installmation itself.

 #### What's New
 * JVM arguments (for deployed JVM) can now be added

+### Tutorial ###
+A basic walkthrough can be found at https://thickclient.blog/2019/12/23/installmation-an-installer-generator-for-java-11-apps/

 ### Running from the Command Line
 You can run the latest version (rudimentary so far) with the gradle command (under Java 11 or later)